olillevik/skatteetaten.github.io/OpenShift/index.md

 Architect is a Docker image built upon Alpine Linux that is responsible for building all our application images.
 It is designed to work as an OpenShift [CustomBuilder](https://docs.openshift.com/container-platform/3.4/creating_images/custom.html) and is mostly triggered from BuildConfigs.
-It will download a prebuilt artifact from Nexus based on the groupId, artifactId and version (GAV) provided as parameters, inspect the metadata/openshift.json-file to determine the technology used by the application.
+It will download a prebuilt Delivery Bundle artifact from Nexus based on the groupId, artifactId and version (GAV) provided as parameters, inspect the metadata/openshift.json-file to determine the technology used by the application.
 Based on the technology used, a suitable base image will be selected and the build process determined.
+The build process is implemented as a Dockerfile and will vary depending on the runtime technology used.

+#### Building Java Applications

+In addition to adding the Java application from the Delivery Bundle, a Java build will also add a custom certificate store and our common logback.xml configuration file.
+Applications are encouraged to use this logback-file instead of providing their own to make sure that they are in compliance with the logging requirements.

 For our Java applications Architect supports generating a start script based on a few parameters set in the metadata/openshift.json-file.
 Though not a requirement at this time (applications may provide their own start script),